sambanova/ai-starter-kit/benchmarking/README.md

 - **Number of input tokens**: The number of input tokens in the generated prompt. *Default*: 1000.
 - **Number of output tokens**: The number of output tokens the LLM can generate. *Default*: 1000.
 - **Number of total requests**: Number of requests sent. *Default*: 32. *Note*: the program can timeout before all requests are sent.
 Configure the **Timeout** parameter accordingly.
-- **Number of concurrent workers**: The number of concurrent workers. *Default*: 1.
-For testing [batching-enabled models](https://docs.sambanova.ai/sambastudio/latest/dynamic-batching.html), this value should be greater than the largest batch_size one needs to test.
-The typical batch sizes that are supported are 1,4,8 and 16.
+- **Number of concurrent workers**: Number of parallel requests that can be processed at the same time by different concurrent worker processes. _Default_: 1.
+For testing [batching-enabled models](https://docs.sambanova.ai/sambastudio/latest/dynamic-batching.html), this value should be set to a bit more than double the batch size that you are interested in testing.
+For example, if testing the performance of batch size 16, set the number of workers to 33, which will insure that there is always one full batch waiting in the queue for the current batch that is processing.
+The reason that the number is not only double (ex, 32) is because the first batch will always be Batch size one for dynamic batching.
 - **Timeout**: Number of seconds before program times out. *Default*: 600 seconds

 3. Run the performance evaluation